-ON THIS PAGE: You will find information about how many people develop this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

 Breast cancer is the second most common cause of death from cancer in women in the United States, after lung cancer.
 However, since 1989, the number of women who have died of breast cancer has steadily decreased.
-In women younger than 50, there has been a decrease of around 3% per year from 2006 to 2010.
-In women age 50 and older, the decrease has been 1.8% per year.
+In women younger than 50, there has been a decrease of 3.2% per year from 2007 to 2011 in white women and a decrease of 2.4% per year in black women.
+In women age 50 and older, the decrease has been 1.8% per year for white women and 1.1% per year in black women.
 Currently, there are more than 2.8 million women living in the United States who have been diagnosed with and treated for breast cancer.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with breast cancer.
-Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
+Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.